 I live in Seattle and work on the Dot Org team at Automattic*, where I’m sponsored to contribute to WordPress full time.
 My primary focus is building tools to support the WordCamp program, but I also pitch in sometimes to help support the WordPress Meta Environment, WordPress.tv, and the network of WordPress.org sites.

 I’m a big fan of web standards and the open source movement, and I have a perfectionist streak that lends itself towards obsessing over best practices.
 In addition to my work at Automattic, I also maintain a few open source WordPress plugins and some miscellaneous projects.

 Before joining Automattic, I did a lot of client work as a developer, and also a decent amount of systems- and network administration.

 All of the original content on this site is licensed under Creative Commons Attribution-ShareAlike 3.0.

-* This should go without saying, but obviously anything I write here is my own opinion.
-I don’t speak for Automattic or the WordPress project.
+* This should go without saying, but anything I write here is my personal opinion; I don’t speak on behalf of Automattic or the WordPress project.